zhanglab/psamm/docs/tutorial/import_export.rst

 Since the Excel models are not in a standardized format these parsers need to be developed on a model-by-model basis in order to parse all of the relevant information out of the model.
-Future support may be added for more Excel-based models as the parsers are developed.
+This means that the parser can only be used for the listed models and not for a general import.

 Importing a JSON Model
 ~~~~~~~~~~~~~~~~~~~~~~